Most people don’t need to be told what anxiety is.

 Here’s how the process works:

-- We map your emotional pattern — the overthinking, shutdown, avoidance, perfectionism
+- We map your emotional pattern — the overthinking, shutdown, avoidance, and perfectionism

 - We identify the limiting belief that lives beneath it